 Standard 3.
-Design and Implementation of Instructional and Assessment Practices ELEMENTS Candidates design and implement instruction and authentic assessments for social studies that promote learning and competence in civic life.
-Element 3a Candidates design a range of authentic assessments that measure learners' mastery of disciplinary knowledge, inquiry, and forms of representation for competence in civic life and demonstrate alignment with state-required content standards.
-Assessments 3, 4 Element 3b Candidates design coherent and relevant learning experiences and engage learners in disciplinary knowledge, inquiry, and forms of representation for competence in civic life and demonstrate alignment with state-required content standards.
-Element 3c Candidates use theory and research to implement a variety of instructional practices and authentic assessments featuring disciplinary knowledge, inquiry, and forms of representation for competence in civic life.
-Assessments 3, 4 Element 3d ent 3d Candidates exhibit data literacy by using assessment data to guide instructional decision-making and reflect on student learning outcomes related to disciplinary knowledge, inquiry, and forms of representation for competence in civic life.
-Element 3e Candidates engage learners in self-assessment practices that support individualized learning outcomes related to disciplinary knowledge, inquiry, and forms of representation for competence in civic life.
+Design and Implementation of Instructional and Assessment Practices ELEMENTS Candidates design and implement instruction and authentic assessments, informed by data literacy and learner self-assessment, that promote civic competence.
+Evidence Alignment Element 3a Candidates design and implement a range of authentic assessments that measure learners' mastery of disciplinary knowledge , inquiry , and forms of representation for civic competence and demonstrate alignment with state- required content standards.
+Assessments 3, 4 Element 3b Candidates design and implement learning experiences that engage learners in disciplinary knowledge, inquiry, and forms of representation for civic competence and demonstrate alignment with state-required content standards.
+Assessments 3, 4 Element 3c Candidates use theory and research to implement a variety of instructional practices and authentic assessments featuring disciplinary knowledge , inquiry , and forms of representation for civic competence.
+Assessments 3, 4 Element 3d Candidates exhibit data literacy by using assessment data to guide instructional decision-making and reflect on student learning outcomes related to disciplinary knowledge, inquiry, and forms of representation for civic competence.
+Element 3e Candidates engage learners in self-assessment practices that support individualized learning outcomes related to disciplinary knowledge , inquiry , and forms of representation for civic competence.
 Assessments 3, 4